What's New in Tracker.js

 Global Properties (aa.set)

-Set properties that get attached to every subsequent event:
+Set properties that attach to subsequent events:

 window.aa.set({ plan: 'pro', team: 'acme-corp' });